-Other interesting facts: Galileo taught at the University of Padova, and both his podium and his rib (the 5th vertebra) are on display in Palazzo Bo, the former-inn turned university-hall where many PhD students today are awarded their degrees.
+Other interesting facts: Galileo taught at the University of Padova.
+Both his podium and his rib (the 5th vertebra) are on display in Palazzo Bo, the former-inn-turned-university-hall where many PhD students today are awarded their degrees.

 So too are the skulls of professors who donated their bodies to science, which were dissected in the medical theatre while students looked on.

 Lisa Bugno took us on a tour of this hall, and was moved to tears by the memory of her own PhD ceremony in this austere space.